ts-delight/inject-display-name.macro/README.md

 export default CustomContainer;
 ```

-Here the display name and the constant name is derived from the name of the file.
+Here both the display name and the constant name is derived from the name of the file.

 ## Installation